msharmas-yajur/dimagi_ind_on_prem_Install/dnc9.md

 # CommCare HQ Dual-Server Setup Guide

+Referencing insights from [CommCare Cloud Documentation](https://commcare-cloud.readthedocs.io/en/latest/), this guide also includes recommendations for cloud environments, advanced tools for deployment management, and best practices for maintaining scalability and high availability.

 ---

 ## **Executive Summary**

 This document provides a detailed, step-by-step guide to setting up **CommCare HQ** in a dual-server configuration.
 The setup involves configuring an **Application Server** for running the web interface and services, and a **Database Server** for managing data.
 Key components include PostgreSQL, CouchDB, Redis, RabbitMQ, Elasticsearch, and NGINX for reverse proxy.
 This setup ensures optimized performance by separating the **application server** and the **database server**.
 The configuration supports scalability, reliability, and efficiency for large-scale deployments.

 ### **Supported Features**

 - **Scalability**: Configurable server sizes for up to 10,000 unique users.
 - **Separation of Services**: Dedicated servers for application and database components.
 - **Reliability**: Includes key services: Redis, RabbitMQ, CouchDB, PostgreSQL, and Elasticsearch.